-The DRIVE's Digital Equity Plan includes implementation strategies to address the following needs for each of the covered population in th community:
+DRIVE's Digital Equity Plan includes implementation strategies that address the following systemic barriers to internet adoption and use:

 • Broadband Access Expansion:

 Objective-Increase the availability of affordable high-speed internet access.

 - Encourage the development of an open access fiber network to reach unserved and underserved locations in the five-county region by partnering with private enterprise.
 There are several examples of private operators that construct open-access fiber networks in rural communities. - o Improve awareness of available service and programs to make home internet more affordable. - Ensure all libraries in the region have access to 1 Gig symmetrical broadband service.